SecurityAura/DE-TH-Aura/README.md

 # DE-TH-Aura
 Repository where I hold random detection and threat hunting queries that I come up with based on different sources of information (or even inspiration).
+These sources can be:

+- Tweets
+- Blog posts
+- Research articles
+- Random thoughts
+- Stuff I come across in my day-to-day work

 Most of the queries in this repository will be in KQL (Microsoft Sentinel, Microsoft Defender XDR).
 At some point, I would like to add some pseudo-code using Sigma but for now, it'll be KQL only.